ArvindKushwaha021/microservices/README.md

 1. Retry
 create simple api that will fail
 	@GetMapping("/sample-api")
+	@Retry(name = "default")-- it will use default configurations.
-	@Retry(name = "sample-api")--this will retry multiple time before returning the response
+	@Retry(name = "sample-api")--this will retry multiple time before returning the response and use sample-api properties defined in application.properties.

 	@Retry(name = "sample-api", fallbackMethod = "hardcodedResponse")--this will return mulitiple time then it will call the hardcodedResponse method.
 	Note: hardcodedResponse method should accept parameter as Throwable.
 We can define overloaded method with different Exception and those method will be called if particular exception occurs.